1. Introduction

 Examples: AML Analyst, KYC Analyst, Transaction Monitoring Analyst, Financial Crime Investigator, Fraud Analyst.

-Responsibilities: Customer due diligence, monitoring alerts, case investigation, evidence gathering, reporting, liaison with internal stakeholders, maintaining clear audit trails.
+Responsibilities: Customer due diligence, monitoring alerts, case investigation, evidence gathering, internal reporting, liaison with stakeholders, maintaining clear audit trails.

 Typical qualification/experience: Many employers recruit based on diligence and judgement.
 Specialist certificates can add credibility, but practical case handling is what drives progression.
+If you are working in a regulated firm, the FCA’s Financial Crime Guide is a useful reference point.
+For a plain-English summary of day-to-day expectations under the Money Laundering Regulations, see GOV.UK guidance on responsibilities.

 F) Enterprise risk and operational risk